 Then we learned that Doug loves to watch romantic comedies.
 Because it's something else than what he plays in.
-His favourite movie is "Somewhere in time" (1980, with Christopher Reeve and Jane Seymour).
+His favourite movie is "Somewhere in Time" (1980, with Christopher Reeve and Jane Seymour).
 It involves time travelling.
-A man goes looking for a woman he saw on a photograph.
+A man starts looking for a woman he saw on a photograph.

 Doug was very polite, always saying "Thank you for asking" and it really made you feel free to ask anything.
 He even did his "Pale Man" performance, that was great to see!
 He ended his Q&A by saying: "Come see me at my table, we'll hug and stuff".
 That wasn't just big talk, I saw him hug and greet people all day.
 He is incredibly nice to his fans.
 I didn't know Doug Jones very well when I went to see the Q&A, but it surprised me in a great way.
 I saw a kind, energetic & spontaneous actor.
 Showing fun in answering questions and being around his fans.
 What more can you wish for?